 - Pop along to the local Quaker meeting on a Sunday morning.
 You should find a friendly and welcoming community, though they may not understand the heroism you demonstrate by getting out of bed (and hopefully being relatively cogent) by 10.30am at the weekend.
 Some Quaker meetings do also have mid-week or evening meetings – you'll find all that info online.

 - Attend Young Friends General Meeting – the national gathering of 18–35 (ish) year olds.
 They're a friendly bunch.
 You'll hear from inspiring peace activists, share ideas on how to develop an authentic and dynamic spirituality, and there's usually a trip out in the city they're visiting.
-Why not visit Bristol this October?
+Why not go along this October?
 (They also help pay for travel costs.)

-If you'd like any more information about what Quakers have to offer young adults please feel free to be in touch.
-I'm an organiser for young adult Quakers, and can be reached at email@example.com.
+If you'd like any more information about what Quakers have to offer young adults please contact the team at British Quakers.
+Naomi Major, the BYM Young Adult Quaker project organiser, can be reached at email@example.com.

 Whatever you study, and wherever you go: live adventurously!